 I occasionally feel like Mr. Bean looks when it comes to deciding whose box to check on the ballot.
 Let me share some thoughts on what I believe is important based on having served nearly four years on the Highland City council.

-Elections are about selecting candidates for office who have good character, sound judgment, and base decisions on core principles that are aligned with yours..
-It is less about how a particular candidate stands on a specific issue.
-When I ran for city council there were a couple of things I was concerned about:
+Elections are about selecting candidates for office who have good character, sound judgment, and base decisions on core principles that are aligned with yours.
+When I ran for city council there were a number of issues I was concerned about including:

 - How we were managing road maintenance.

 - How the city communicated with residents (both listening and sharing).

 Since I’ve been elected I’ve spent time on those issues and progress has been made.
 However, they did not consume the bulk of the time I spent on city issues.
 I could not have predicted the range of issues which arose nor the degree of passion that residents had about them.
 I’ve responded to hundreds of emails and the council has listened to numerous residents who were passionate about issues such as: